nshumaker/Seismic_CNN/README.md

 ## Access and Use
 Completed notebook saved in "notebooks" folder.
 To reproduce the workflow, clone the repo and run the environment.yml file to download and install the required packages.
-The repo sturcture was access from Rafael Pinto's cookie-cutter repo.
+The repo sturcture was accessed from Rafael Pinto's cookie-cutter repo.
 Helper functions used in the notebook are saved in the src/utils.py folder.

 # Motivation